 January 2013 WCT is proud to announce that Jennifer L. Hansen is now a partner in the firm.

-December 2012 A new House Bill (HB 76) introduced would create the "School Choice Act," in Illinois, allowing for publically funded vouchers to be used for tuition at non-public schools.
+December 2012 A new House Bill (HB 76) introduced would create the "School Choice Act," in Illinois, allowing for publicly funded vouchers to be used for tuition at non-public schools.

 November 2012 The Illinois Supreme Court ruled in Carr v.
 Koch (2012 IL 113414) that two Illinois tax payers did not meet the criteria for establishing "standing" to bring a lawsuit against Christopher Koch, Illinois' State Superintendent of Education, for establishing an education funding system that violated the equal-protection cause.